aquasecurity/aqua-helm/server/README.md

 ## Database

-1. By default, Aqua helm chart will deploy a database container.
-If you wish to use an external database please set `db.external.enabled` to true and the following with appropriate values.
+1. By default, the Aqua helm chart will deploy a database container.
+If you wish to use an external database please set `global.db.external.enabled` to true and the following with appropriate values.
    ```shell
    global.db.external.name
    global.db.external.host